lgloege/MITgcm-Lake-Michigan-tracer/results/README.md

 ## Results
 This directory contains final results from this project

 - `figures` = graphics produced from this project

-- `papers` = manuscripts produced from this project
+### Presentations
-- `presentation` = talks or posters of presented work
+This work was presented at the Ocean Science Meeting 2018 and and the 2018 Society for Freshwater Science annual meeting.

-## Presentations
+Slides from these talks can be viewd [here](www.google.com)

-This directory contains presentations of this work.
+### Movies

-- `OSM_feb_2018.pdf` = Slides from talk at Ocean Science Meeting february 2018 in Portland, OR
+[This movie](https://vimeo.com/214928932)) is supplemental to this project.
-- `SFS_may_2018.pdf` = Slides from talk at Society for Freshwater Science annual meeting in Detroit, MI
+Dye was instantaneously released in the model on January 1st 2007, April 1st 2007, and August 1st 2007.
+Each panel is a different simulation.

-These presentations contain movies of a dye release simulation, which is viewable [here](https://vimeo.com/214928932)
+The movie demonstrates how thermal bars in Spring and Winter trap constituents near the coast.